JeswinMS4/BYTE_BUSTERS/README.md

 # BYTE_BUSTERS
-Sentiment Analysis on Text Summarization of financial data and stocks
+Sentiment Analysis on Summarized text of financial data and stocks